DragunWF/DragunCafe/README.md

 #### 2 Categories for filter

 - [x] Sellable Inventory
-  - Itf consists of products that can be purchased.
+  - It consists of products that can be purchased.
 - [x] Non-Sellable Inventory
   - It consists of products that are used to create products.